 Fax No. : 03-6277 0583

 E-mail : firstname.lastname@example.org

 Letter(s) of application should be forwarded to the following officer:

 Head of Corporate Communication Unit

 Selangor Darul Ehsan

 Letters of request for any activity should be sent to FRIM at least one month from the intended date of the CSR activity.

-From 2010 to 2013, 4,564 trees were planted through the FRIM CSR efforts involving 65 corporate bodies.
+From 2010 to 2018, 20,607 trees were planted through the FRIM CSR efforts involving 169 corporate bodies.
 FRIM Corporate Communication Unit (CCU) has been working with the Malaysian Convention & Exhibition Bureau (MyCEB) in its tree-planting initiative, Business Tourism Green Programme, launched in 2010 in support of the government’s commitment to offset carbon emissions by 40 percent by year 2020.
 Apart from plantation or natural forest tree planting as a CSR activity, an organisation may also opt for memorial tree planting to mark specific events such as birthdays or special occasions; and commemorative tree planting by VIPs / special guests for which the planting location will be in a prime area of FRIM.
-The Institute has been declared a Natural Heritage Site in 2009 and National Heritage in 2012, and therefore, it would be a great honour to be able to plant trees in FRIM which will be preserved for centuries.
+The Institute has been declared as a Natural Heritage Site in 2009 and National Heritage in 2012, and has been included in the tentative list for UNESCO WHS on 7 July 2017 during 41st World Heritage Committee (WHC) Meeting, held at the ICE Krakow Congress Centre, Poland.
+Therefore, it would be a great honour to be able to plant trees in FRIM which will be preserved for centuries.
 If a company does not have the time or manpower for the tree planting, it may make a pledge and let FRIM undertake the tree planting on its behalf.